 9. Stringing Popcorn And Cranberry Garlands

 The process may be tedious, but it’s also one of the best opportunities to get cozy with your family and tackle the project together.
+Pop on a Netflix movie and start stringing away.
+You’ll have garlands galore in no time!

 10. Making Homemade Gifts